aragon/hack/docs/guides-faq.md

 If you have problems during the instalation of aragonCLI or any other dependencies.
 You probably need to install [windows-build-tools](https://www.npmjs.com/package/windows-build-tools) or similar package.

-Again, if you're having trouble fixing things, please reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help)
+Again, if you're having trouble fixing things, please reach out to us in our Spectrum [App development channel](https://spectrum.chat/aragon/app-development).

 ### Note on Git